Dmalex166/platformer-tutorial/steps/part4.md

 ![part 4 ground image example](../assets/platform.png)

-The first line of code above adds a new ground image at 400 x 568 (remember, images are positioned based on their center)
+The first line of code above adds a new ground image at 400 x 568 (remember, images are positioned based on their center).
--  problem is that we need this platform to span the full width of our game, otherwise the player will just drop off the side
+-  Problem is that we need this platform to span the full width of our game, otherwise the player will just drop off the side

 To do that we scale it x2 with the function `setScale(2)`.
 It's now 800 x 64 in size, which is perfect for our needs.
 The call to `refreshBody()` is required because we have scaled a static physics body, so we have to tell the physics world about the changes we made.